-Our broad-based, multi-country manufacturing and supply chain model is designed to achieve efficient, timely, and accurate order fulfillment while maintaining appropriate levels of inventory.
+Our multi-country manufacturing and supply chain model is designed to achieve efficient, timely, and accurate order fulfillment while maintaining appropriate levels of inventory.

-Our sourcing strategy is part of the larger cross-functional product development process.
+Our manufacturing and sourcing strategy is part of the larger cross-functional product development process.
 The overall objective for our sourcing team is to build and sustain collaborative partnerships throughout our supply chain, with a focus on identifying appropriate countries and partners to manufacture our products.
 The sourcing team leverages its expertise in negotiation, relationship management, and change management to maintain a strong global supply chain.

 We strive to maintain the appropriate balance of inventory to enable us to provide a high level of service to our customers, including prompt and accurate delivery of our products.
-We have an active sales and operations planning process that helps us balance the supply and demand issues that we encounter in our business, optimize our inventory levels, and anticipate inventory needs.
+We have an active and nimble sales and operations planning process that helps us balance the supply and demand issues that we encounter in our business, optimize our inventory levels, and anticipate inventory needs.
 We have also integrated our planning, forecasting, and segmentation processes under one function called Merchandise Planning and Allocation.

-The majority of our products are cotton-based.
-Our other products are made primarily from specialty fabrics, including nylon, microfiber, leather, and faux leather.
+Approximately half of our products are cotton-based.
+Our other fabrics include nylon, polyester, microfiber, leather, and faux leather.
 We source our materials from various suppliers in Asia, with the majority coming from China and South Korea.
 Our global sourcing team works with select suppliers enabling us to optimize the mix of cost, lead time, quality, and reliability within our global supply network.
 All of our suppliers must comply with our quality standards, and we use only a limited number of pre-approved suppliers who have demonstrated a commitment to delivering the highest quality products.
 In December 2008, we opened an office in Dongguan, China, which enables us to increase our control over the manufacturing and supply chain process and monitor compliance with our quality standards.
+In April 2016, we plan to open an office in Hong Kong to lead the global supply chain in Asia, including the oversight of sourcing and procurement.

-Virtually all of our finished goods products are manufactured externally overseas.
-These products are made by a variety of global manufacturers located primarily in China.
+The majority of our finished goods products, not sourced through licenses or strategic partners, are manufactured overseas by a variety of global manufacturers located primarily in China; however, we are diversifying our manufacturing to include other countries such as Vietnam and Cambodia.
 We are not dependent upon any single manufacturer for our products.
 When determining the size of orders placed with our manufacturers, we take into account forward-looking demand, lead times for specific products, current inventory levels, and minimum order quantity requirements.
 Overseas production has resulted in substantial cost savings and a reduction of capital investment.
 With the oversight of our office in China and our independent contractors, we believe these financial benefits have been realized without sacrificing the level of quality inherent in our products or service to our customers.